populationgenomics/talos/docs/features.md

 - A `*.json` file listing all candidate variants for each proband.
 - Includes variant-level and gene-level evidence, inheritance checks, and phenotype match tags.
+- One or more MatrixTables representing the annotated and reformatted input data.
+These are the starting point for subsequent runs of the workflow, skipping the annotation process.

 ### Optional outputs